 Google makes a bold claim that, sometime in the future, Stadia will be capable of streaming in up to 8K and at 120fps.
 However, that is a long way off and will require far greater internet speeds than many national averages.

 When and where will Stadia be available?

-Stadia will be available from 19 November 2019 in the following countries: UK, US, Belgium, Canada, Denmark, Finland, France, Germany, Italy, Ireland, Netherlands, Norway, Spain and Sweden.
+Stadia is available now in the following countries: UK, US, Belgium, Canada, Denmark, Finland, France, Germany, Italy, Ireland, Netherlands, Norway, Spain and Sweden.

 Google plans to expand the service to other countries and regions in 2020.